 Swan covers suburbs in the inner south of Perth.
-This includes Belmont, South Perth, Victoria Park and parts of Canning and Kalamunda LGAs.
-Swan goes as far east as the airport and High Wycombe, and also covers the suburbs of Victoria Park, Cloverdale, Kewdale, Rivervale, Bentley, Cannington, Como and Manning.
+This includes South Perth, Victoria Park and parts of Belmont and Canning LGAs.
+Swan goes as far east as the airport.

 Swan is an original federation electorate.
 It was first held by John Forrest for the Protectionist party from 1901.
 Forrest was the first Premier of Western Australia and moved to federal politics in 1901.
 He served as a minister in various governments, including four stints as Treasurer, the last being in the year up until his death in 1918 under Billy Hughes.

 The ensuing by-election was won by 21-year-old Labor candidate Edwin Corboy when the Nationalist and Country Party candidates split the conservative vote.
 This led to the government introducing preference voting, and he lost the seat at the 1919 election to John Prowse of the Country Party.
 The Country part held the seat until 1943, first John Prowse then Henry Gregory and Thomas Marwick.
 Marwick was defeated by the ALP’s Donald Mountjoy in 1943, and Mountjoy was defeated by the Country Party’s Leonard Hamilton in 1946.